ImageMagick/Usage-Markdown/canvas/index.md

 Now this is only a starting point for what you can do with a cyclic random animation.
 Everything that you can do with a [Random Image](#random), such as described in [Generating Backgrounds](../backgrounds/), can also be applied to '*Random Flux Animation*'

-For example, lets just show the movement of just the 'white' granules...
+For example, let's just show the movement of just the 'white' granules...

 ~~~
 convert flux_anim.gif -threshold 70% flux_thres_anim.gif